 Roch village grew around the Norman Watch Tower built by Adam de Roche.
 Now called Roch Castle it stands on a volcanic outcrop overlooking the deep Brandybrook valley.
-This valley forms the western end of the Landsker line, the approximate boundary marking the extent of Norman control in medieval times.
+This valley forms the western end of the Landsker line.
 Even today to the north of this line Welsh is more frequently spoken and villages generally have Welsh names, unlike those to the south of the line that are predominantly of English origin.

 The village includes a post office, shop, school, pub, church and chapel, plus a thriving village hall.

-Converted from an unwanted barn over 30 years ago the village hall (Victoria Hall) has been extended and modernised to provide an outstanding facility enjoyed by all in the local community.
+Converted from an unwanted barn over 30 years ago Victoria hall has been extended and modernised to provide an outstanding facility enjoyed by all in the local community.

 For bookings and further information please contact Sue Pasternak on 01437 711543.